 A great getaway to explore more of Arthur’s Pass, one of the South Island’s most stunning and dramatic National Parks.

-Andrews Shelter on the way towards Arthur’s Pass marks the start of our 2-day Adventure.
+Casey and Binser Saddle provides some great, typical places to rest, like Andrews Shelter on the way towards Arthur’s Pass which marks the start of our 2-day Adventure.
 The track is a circuit connecting Andrews and Poulter Valley, with two saddles to cross along the way.